The NMR Spectrum

-The FID shows the time-domain behavior of the spin system.
+The free induction decay (FID) shows the time-domain behavior of the spin system as it evolves to the equilibrium state.
 The use of quadrature detection provides signals from both the x and y detection coils: Sx and Sy.
 These two signals are combined into a single complex number that preserves the phase relation between the two signals:

 S = Sx + i Sy

 The symbol i represents the square root of -1.
 Sx is the real component of the signal S, and Sy is the imaginary component.
 This technique provides an easy way to package the components of a two-dimensional vector into a single variable.

 The time-domain signals Sx and Sy show oscillations for each of the different types of nuclei with magnetic moments.
 The frequency of the oscillation from a particular nucleus corresponds with the Larmor frequency for that nucleus.
 While the time-domain signal is measured experimentally, users generally wish to know the frequency of the oscillations.

 The frequency-domain response is obtained by taking the Fourier transform of the FID using the Fast Fourier Transform algorithm (FFT) to obtain the NMR spectrum.
 Like the FID itself, the spectrum is complex.
 In the simplest case, where the bulk magnetization M starts perfectly aligned with the y axis at t = 0, the real component of the spectrum contains the absorption signal, which is the signal normally used for a spectrum.
 The imaginary component of the spectrum contains the dispersion signal, which is the derivative of the absorption signal.

 The frequency range extends from -fN to fN, where fN is the Nyquist frequency.